 The lack of vitamins and minerals can contribute to the appearance of many diseases.
 This includes osteoporosis, heart attacks, atherosclerosis, type 2 diabetes, hypertension and neurodegenerative diseases such as Parkinson’s and Alzheimer’s.

-This lack can also lead to other health problems such as insomnia, poor circulation, and acne.
+A lack of nutrition can also lead to other health problems such as insomnia, poor circulation, and acne.
 It can also cause gastrointestinal disorders, fatigue, and repeated infections.

-Further, it can lead to alterations in the prostate, arthritis, attention deficit, episodes of vertigo, migraines, anaemia, and alterations in the function of the thyroid gland.
+Poor nutrition leads to issues in the prostate, arthritis, attention deficit, vertigo, migraines, anemia, and problems in the thyroid gland.

 Combining diet with supplements

-The supplements, as the name suggests, are not a substitute but a complement to a correct feeding system.
+The supplements, as the name suggests, are not a substitute but a complement to a good diet.

-There has been a lot of debate about the benefits that nutritional supplements bring to those who want to eat a balanced diet.
+There’s been a lot of debate about the benefits that supplements bring to those who eat a balanced diet.

-According to nutritionists and certified doctors, conventional foods are irreplaceable because the digestive system of the human being is designed to digest them in a very specific way and time.
+According to nutritionists and doctors, conventional foods are irreplaceable because our digestive system is designed to process them in a very specific way and time.
+But there are so many diets now as well as individual eating habits or regional food types.

-There are so many diets now as well as individual eating habits or regional food types and so when you know your macros you can eat ten food that’s right for you at the time you want if, for example, you follow something like an intermittent fasting diet, and fill in missing nutrients extremely quickly and efficiently.
+When you know your macros you can eat food that’s right for you at the time you want it.
+For example, if you follow an intermittent fasting diet it’s easy to replace missing nutrients efficiently with supplements.

 It’s also likely that the cost of eating and drinking to hit your macros will be more expensive if you only eat food and don’t use supplements.